 #4 Walk amongst mangroves on Santay Island

-There used to be a bridge connecting downtown Guayaquil with Santay Island.
-Unfortunately, it collapsed at the end of 2017 so until its reconstruction, you need to take the bridge at the northern tip of the island or a boat.
+As an alternative, you can take a boat or go to the bridge at the northern tip of the island.
 Negotiate hard when asking for a taxi driver to take you there and don’t worry about your way back.
-Taxis pass by often, you will have no trouble finding one over there.
+Taxis pass by often, so you will have no trouble finding one over there.

 Also, don’t come too late in the afternoon.
 The island is way larger than it appears.
 Make sure you have good walking shoes so you can explore as much as possible.
 The boardwalks are even, but walking for several hours in horrible shoes gets uncomfortable quickly.